zero91/cs598-deep-learning-fall-2018/homework/hw5/README.md

 ## Test Accuracy

+57.460%

 ## Implementation

 ### Model Architecture

 Use pretrained **ResNet50** model as the identical networks (Q,P,N).
-The model is fine tuned to extract feature embeddings from the training images.
+The model is fine tuned to extract feature embedding from the training images.

 ### Hyperparameters